Student Charter

 What number of ECs do I need to obtain for my study programme in order to receive positive study advice?

-The study progress standard (the number of study credits you need to have obtained for positive study advice) is set by the Executive Board in the Binding Study Advice Guidelines and is between 39 and 45 EC.
+The study progress standard (the number of study credits you need to have obtained for positive study advice) is set by the Executive Board in First-year Study Advice Regulations.
 Your study programme's Education and Examination Regulations contain the requirements relevant to your study programme.

 When do I get study advice?

 At the end of the first semester, you receive provisional advice; you then still have time to improve your exam results if necessary.
-You will receive your final advice no later than 31 August of the applicable academic year.
+You will receive your final advice no later than 31 August of the relevant academic year, unless there are particular circumstances that necessitate the recommendation being postponed

 What happens if I do not make the necessary study progress?

 If you do not make the necessary study progress, your registration in your study programme may be terminated; this is called (negative) Binding Study Advice.
 If this happens, you will be unable to register again for this study programme at Radboud University for three years.
 This occasionally also applies to related study programmes.
-The Binding Study Advice Guidelines describe the procedure for issuing (binding) study advice and your rights and obligations.
-These Binding Study Advice Guidelines are included as an appendix in your study programme's Education and Examination Regulations.
+The First-year Study Advice Regulations describe the procedure for issuing study advice (binding and non-binding) and your rights and obligations.
+These regulations are included as an appendix in your study programme’s Education and Examination Regulations.

 Are personal circumstances taken into account in the study advice?

-The study advice committee takes certain personal circumstances into account.
-You can read more about this in the Binding Study Advice Guidelines.
+The First-year Study Advice Committee takes certain personal circumstances into account.
+You can read more about this in First-year Study Advice Regulations, which are included in your programme’s Education and Examination Regulations.
 If there are circumstances that are impeding your study progress, report them to your student advisor or a student counsellor as soon as possible.

-Within the study programme, courses (educational units) are concluded with an exam.
-The study programme itself may only be completed when the relevant student satisfies the conditions for the final examinations of that programme.
+In the study programme, educational units are concluded with an exam.
+The study programme itself may only be completed, provided that the relevant student satisfies the conditions for the final examination of that programme.

 Where can I read more about the assessment methods used in my study programme?